 HISTORY IN MOTION Event at the historic Phil-Mont Christian Academy

-First Presbyterian Church
+First Presbyterian Church in Springfield

 Bethlehem Pike and East Mill Road in Flourtown, PA